 Smartphones

-Besides making calls, smartphones can help with entertainment by storing music, podcasts, videos, movies, and ebooks.
-They can also keep you organized by keeping your schedule and reservations.
+Smartphones can make calls and store music, podcasts, videos, movies, and ebooks.
+They can also help with entertainment by keeping your schedule and reservations organized.

-When traveling by train, it is helpful not to rely on Wi-Fi-only entertainment because not all trains have Wi-Fi, and there can be dead spots on the routes.
+When traveling by train, it is helpful not to rely on Wi-Fi-only entertainment.
+Not all trains have Wi-Fi, and there can be dead spots on the routes.

 Additionally, a smartphone can serve as a camera for the average traveler.
 Map apps help you navigate your destination, decide whether to walk or take a ride, and call for rideshares.